BryantSteed/Branch-and-Bound/branch-and-bound-project-report.md

 | 30  |      |          |           |
 | 50  |      |          |           |

+Note that I only did the empirical data up to 15 nodes because it would have taken too long otherwise and the TAs said that this was ok.

 ### Comparison of Theoretical and Empirical Results

 - Empirical order of growth: **O(3.3^n)**